From Scarce Functional Labels to Label-Aware Generation in Homologous Protein Families

 \subsubsection{Response Regulators}

 The Response Regulator Receiver Domain (RR, Pfam accession: PF00072) is among the largest protein families, encompassing over 2 million sequences.
 Most RR are part of a two-component signal transduction system, where they are activated by a sensor histidine kinase following an environmental stimulus, subsequently triggering a transcriptional response as transcription factors.
-Specific functions of proteins containing RR domains can be deduced from their Pfam domain architecture, in particular via the presence of different families of DNA binding, sigma factor or histine kinase domains.
+Specific functions of proteins containing RR domains can be deduced from their Pfam domain architecture, in particular via the presence of different families of DNA binding, sigma factor or histidine kinase domains.
 Here we present only the RR domain, which is common to all these proteins, labeled by the other functional domains.
 For our study, we selected 855{,}395 RR domain sequences from 8 abundant domain architectures and aligned them into a multiple sequence alignment (MSA) of length $L=112$ residues.
-The abundance of annotated sequences allowed us to generate training and test sets with a maximum of 40\% sequence identity, and training set sizes of 100, 500, 1{,}000, and 2{,}000 sequences, each balanced across label classes.
-The test set sizes for \texttt{t1}=0.4 and \texttt{t1}=0.7 are, respectively, 25{,}408 and 14{,}728.
+The abundance of annotated sequences allowed us to generate training and test sets with a maximum of 40\% sequence identity, and training set sizes of 100, 500, 1{,}000, 2{,}000, and 5{,}000 sequences, each balanced across label classes whenever possible.